-The Newport Southbank Bridge, known as the Purple People Bridge thanks to a distinctive paint choice, is a pedestrian bridge linking the Cincinnati riverfront with Newport, Ky.
-It's also a nice place to watch river traffic.
-Smale Riverfront Park enhances the riverfront's recreational and scenic value with many amenities, including a promenade, playground, carousel, gardens, interactive fountains, an event stage and a monument to the Black Brigade.
+The Newport Southbank Bridge, known as the Purple People Bridge thanks to a distinctive paint choice, is a pedestrian bridge linking the Cincinnati riverfront with Newport, Ky., and a nice place to watch river traffic.
+Smale Riverfront Park enhances the riverfront's recreational and scenic value with a promenade, playground, carousel, gardens, interactive fountains, an event stage and a monument to the Black Brigade.

 There are many options for indoor entertainment, too, including the complex of museums at the Cincinnati Museum Center at Union Terminal.
 One stop offers history, science and children's museums.

 A trio of sports venues parallels the Ohio River.
-Great American Ball Park is home to the Reds.
-Cincinnati's love affair with baseball began with the world's first professional baseball team in 1869, peaked with the Big Red machine of the 1970s and continues today.
-Football's Bengals revel in the state-of-the-art Paul Brown Stadium.
-U.S. Bank Arena features hockey and other events.
+Great American Ball Park is home to the Reds, football's Bengals revel in the state-of-the-art Paul Brown Stadium and U.S. Bank Arena features hockey and other events.

 By CarCincinnati straddles I-75, one of the nation's major north-south routes, shuttling traffic from the Canadian border to the north and Florida's Gulf Coast to the south.
 A shorter artery, I-71, angles through the city, providing a fast route from Louisville, central Ohio and Lake Erie cities.